rubyjiang18/Deep-learning-approaches-for-time-resolved-laser-absorptance-prediction/README.md

 ### Folder "semantic_segmentation"
 You can find code to train segmentation models to segmentent keyholes from the x-ray images.
 The geometric features can be easily extracted from the keyhole segments.
 See README.md file in this folder for detailed documentataions.

+### Folder "opencv_segmentation"
+You can find the thresholding method to segment keyholes in this folder using the opencv package.

 ### Folder "keyhole_feature_extraction"
 You can find the code to extract keyhole geometric features from segmented masks.